Founding Dixie Chicks member Laura Lynch killed in car crash in Texas

 Founding Dixie Chicks member Laura Lynch was killed in a car crash in West Texas on Friday evening, her cousin Michael Lynch confirmed to CBS News.

-Upright bass player Lynch founded the band alongside three other women in 1989, according to the band's biography on Country Music television.
-The group recorded three albums together before Lynch left and was replaced by Natalie Maines.
+An upright bass player, Lynch founded the band alongside three other women in 1989, including sisters Martie Maguire and Emily Strayer, according to the band's biography on Country Music television.
+The group recorded three albums together before Lynch left and was replaced by Natalie Maines, creating the current trio of Maines, Maguire and Strayer.

 In a 1992 interview with Entertainment Tonight, Lynch told director Jim Ruddy the band was a group effort and she "hopes female harmony" makes a big comeback.
 Lynch discussed how they named the all-female country music band known for its intense harmonies and guitar playing, she said the group was driving around listening to Littlefeet and the lyrics had Dixie Chicken in them.